 My little 4-year old is my timer.
 My studio time is when she’s off to school or taking a little nap.

 My studio space includes my work table (dining table in its previous life), a few racks (that I managed to conquer) and our balcony (sharing space with birds and plants).
 My studio occasionally intrudes into the bedroom, but withdraws upon popular demand.

 I use simple hand tools and no machinery in production, because my hands are usually enough.
 Paper is cut into strips and meticulously hand rolled into perfectly shaped beads.
 I work with papers that have irregular designs and colors, so it’s hard to predict the patterns the beads will decide to have.
 So when they are finished, I’m as surprised as anybody else.
 And I love that suspense.

 The paper beads are given a coat of sealant to make the jewelry water resistant, so they can be cherished forever.The beads will rest in my balcony until they are thoroughly sun-dried.The beads are then assembled into necklaces, earrings and bracelets in intriguing designs.
 All ear-wires and necklace clasps are made of recycled sterling silver.
 (Read more about my sustainable studio practices here.)

 My jewelry making process is incredibly time consuming and tedious, however, the final result always makes me smile.
 I hope it brings you the same joy 🙂

 STAY IN THE LOOP

 A new collection is released every month.
-If you would love to receive updates on new product launches and special studio happenings – once a month – make sure you sign up to become a Papermelon Insider here – just enter your name and email.
+If you’d love to receive updates on new product launches & special studio happenings – once a month – make sure you sign up to become a Papermelon Insider here – just enter your name and email.